Newsletter No. 29 – Business Law – January 2016

 Legislative and regulatory news

-Limited companies: reduction of the minimum number of shareholders
+Public limited companies: reduction in the minimum number of shareholders

-The law on the simplification of business life empowered the government to take measures by means of ordinance to reduce the minimum number of shareholders in unlisted public limited companies and to adapt the rules of administration, operation and control of these companies, without calling into question the powers and rules of composition, organization and operation of their bodies.
+The law simplifying business life has empowered the government to take measures by decree to reduce the minimum number of shareholders in unlisted public limited companies and to adapt accordingly the rules of administration, operation and control of these companies, without calling into question the powers and rules of composition, organization and operation of their bodies.

-As a result of Ordinance No. 2015-1127 of September 10, 2015, which entered into force on the 12th, the minimum number of shareholders in unlisted public limited companies is reduced to two instead of seven (art.
-L.225- 1 of the Commercial Code).
-The requirement of a minimum of seven shareholders therefore remains for listed companies only.
-The ordinance also draws the consequences of this new rule and modifies article L.225-247 of the Commercial Code relating to the dissolution of public limited companies when the number of shareholders has been reduced to less than seven for more than a year.
+By virtue of Ordinance No. 2015-1127 of September 10, 2015, which entered into force on September 12, the minimum number of shareholders in unlisted public limited companies is reduced to two instead of seven (Article L.225-1 of the French Commercial Code).
+The requirement of a minimum of seven shareholders therefore remains in effect only for listed companies.
+The Ordinance also draws the consequences of this new rule and amends Article L.225-247 of the French Commercial Code relating to the dissolution of public limited companies when the number of shareholders has been reduced to fewer than seven for more than one year.

 Finally, contrary to the terms of the authorization, the report to the President of the Republic specifies that the government has chosen not to modify the rules of administration, operation and control of these companies.

-Ordinance No. 2015-1033 of August 20, 2015 transposes into French law Directive 2013/11/EU on the out-of-court settlement of consumer disputes.
-A new title, entitled "mediation of consumer disputes" is thus added to Book 1 of the Consumer Code.
+Ordinance No. 2015-1033 of August 20, 2015, transposes Directive 2013/11/EU on alternative dispute resolution for consumer disputes into French law.
+A new section, entitled "Mediation of Consumer Disputes," is thus added to Book 1 of the Consumer Code.

 Scope

-This ordinance is intended to apply to all disputes between a consumer and a professional, including cross-border disputes (Art.
+This order is intended to apply to all disputes between a consumer and a professional, including cross-border disputes (Art.
 L.156-4 of the Consumer Code).
-However, disputes concerning a service of general non-economic interest, health services provided by health professionals to assess, maintain or restore the patient's state of health, and public providers of higher education ( Article L.151-4 of the Consumer Code).
+However, the following are excluded: disputes concerning a non-economic service of general interest, healthcare services provided by healthcare professionals to assess, maintain, or restore a patient's health, and disputes involving public higher education providers (Art.
+L.151-4 of the Consumer Code).

 Obligations of professionals

-Professionals must guarantee the consumer effective recourse to a free mediation system (Art.
+Professionals must guarantee consumers effective access to a free mediation service (Art.
 L.152-1 of the Consumer Code).
-It is nevertheless forbidden for the professional to impose the use of mediation prior to referral to the judge (Art.
+However, professionals are prohibited from requiring consumers to undergo mediation before taking legal action (Art.
 L.152-4 of the Consumer Code).

-Professionals must communicate to consumers the contact details of the competent mediator(s), including when the dispute could not be settled in the context of a complaint.
-The professional can set up his own mediation system or use a mediator who meets certain requirements.
+Businesses must provide consumers with the contact details of the relevant mediator(s), including when a dispute could not be resolved through a complaint.
+Businesses may establish their own mediation system or use a mediator who meets certain requirements.

-The procedures for implementing the mediation process were the subject of a subsequent decree and professionals had until January 1, 2016 to comply with these provisions.
+The procedures for implementing the mediation process were subsequently defined by decree, and professionals had until January 1, 2016, to comply with these provisions.

-Modification of payment deadlines between professionals by the Macron law
+Changes to payment terms between professionals under the Macron law

-Until the entry into force of article L.441-6 of the French Commercial Code amended by the Macron law, payment terms were set at forty-five days from the end of the month or sixty days from the date issue of the invoice.
+Until the entry into force of Article L.441-6 of the Commercial Code as amended by the Macron Law, payment terms were set at forty-five days end of month or sixty days from the date of issue of the invoice.

-In sectors with a particularly marked seasonal nature, the parties may agree on a payment period which may not exceed the maximum period applicable in 2013.
-The sectors concerned are the sectors which already benefited from this regime, namely the sectors of the toys, watches and jewellery, leather, sporting goods and agricultural equipment*.
+In sectors with a particularly marked seasonal character, the parties may agree on a payment period which cannot exceed the maximum period applicable in 2013.
+The sectors concerned are those which already benefited from this scheme, namely, the toy, watchmaking and jewelry, leather, sporting goods and agricultural equipment sectors*.

 Case law

-A company and its manager, ordered to pay various sums due to the poor performance of a contract, had appealed against the judgment ten days before the company was put into compulsory liquidation.
-The liquidator, summoned for forced intervention by the respondents, had let it be known that he would not constitute himself on behalf of the company for lack of cash.
-The plaintiffs then criticize the appeal judgment for having rejected their claims directed against the company and its representative.
+A company and its manager, ordered to pay various sums due to the poor performance of a contract, appealed the judgment ten days before the company was placed into liquidation.
+The liquidator, summoned to intervene by the respondents, indicated that he would not appear on behalf of the company due to a lack of funds.
+The plaintiffs then challenged the appellate court's decision for having dismissed their claims against the company and its representative.

-The Court of Cassation dismissed the appeal.
-According to the Court, it follows from Article L. 641-9 I of the Commercial Code that when proceedings seeking to order the debtor to pay a sum of money for a cause prior to the opening judgment of its judicial liquidation, is in progress on the date of this judgment, the debtor has, in this case, the right to exercise the means of appeal provided for by law against the decision ruling on the application for condemnation.
+The Court of Cassation rejects the appeal.
+According to the Court, it follows from Article L. 641-9 I of the Commercial Code that when proceedings seeking the condemnation of the debtor to pay a sum of money for a cause prior to the judgment opening his judicial liquidation are pending on the date of that judgment, the debtor has, in that case, the right to exercise the remedies provided by law against the decision ruling on the claim for condemnation.

-Finally, the municipality requested the payment of an occupancy allowance for the period prior to the cancellation.
-The Court of Appeal rejected the municipality's request for the payment of an occupancy allowance for the period prior to the cancellation of the municipality insofar as, due to the restitution of the building, the municipality no did not experience any depletion.
+Finally, the municipality also requested, as a secondary claim, payment of an occupancy allowance for the period prior to the annulment.
+The Court of Appeal rejected the municipality's claim for payment of an occupancy allowance for the period prior to the annulment, insofar as the return of the property did not impoverish the municipality.

-The Court of Cassation quashed the appeal judgment and specified that in the event that a null contract has been executed, the parties must be returned to the state in which they were before this execution and that, when this restoration takes place proves impossible, the party who has benefited from a service that it cannot restore, such as the enjoyment of a leased property, must pay an occupancy allowance.
+The Court of Cassation quashes the appeal judgment and specifies that in the event that a void contract has been performed, the parties must be restored to the state in which they were before this performance and that, when this restoration proves impossible, the party that has benefited from a service which it cannot return, such as the enjoyment of a rented property, must pay an occupancy indemnity.

-The sellers of a building, have, by authentic deed, subscribed the obligation, to remove a planter established on the public domain, under daily penalty.
-An enforcement judge nevertheless declared inadmissible the purchaser's request for the liquidation of the contractual penalty.
+The sellers of a property, by notarial deed, undertook the obligation to remove a planter installed on public property, subject to a daily penalty.
+However, an enforcement judge declared inadmissible the buyer's request for the enforcement of the contractual penalty.

-The latter having ordered, under the notarial title, a seizure-sale and two seizures-attributions, to obtain payment of the agreed sum, the sellers seized an execution judge, who rejected their request for cancellation of the order seizure-sale, release of the two seizure-attributions and cancellation of the penalty.
+The latter having initiated, by virtue of the notarial title, a seizure and sale and two attachment orders, to obtain payment of the agreed sum, the sellers brought the matter before an enforcement judge, who rejected their request for annulment of the seizure and sale order, release of the two attachment orders and removal of the penalty payment.

-In order to cancel the seizure order and order the release of the two attachments, the trial judges held that no penalty payment could give rise to a measure of forced execution before its liquidation, that this penalty be pronounced by a judge or that it is agreed between the parties in an act to ensure the execution of an obligation to do.
+To cancel the order for seizure and sale and order the release of the two attachment orders, the lower court judges held that no penalty could give rise to a measure of forced execution before its liquidation, whether this penalty is pronounced by a judge or whether it is agreed between the parties in an act to ensure the execution of an obligation to do.

-The Court of Cassation first recalls that the judge must give or restore their exact qualification to the facts and acts in dispute without stopping at the name that the parties would have proposed.
-Consequently, it was up to the Court of Appeal to qualify and assess the disputed clause, which in this case amounted to a penalty clause.
+The Court of Cassation first reiterates that the judge must give or restore the correct legal classification to the disputed facts and acts, without being bound by the label given to them by the parties.
+Consequently, it was incumbent upon the Court of Appeal to classify and assess the disputed clause, which in this case was a penalty clause.

 Indivisibility

-The two judgments presented here relate to similar facts.
-In each of the cases, a bank challenges before the Court of Cassation the decision of the Court of Appeal pronouncing the nullity of a contract for the sale and installation of a wind turbine as well as the nullity of the loan contract granted in order to fund this acquisition.
+The two judgments presented here concern similar facts.
+In each case, a bank appealed to the Court of Cassation against the Court of Appeal's decision declaring null and void a contract for the sale and installation of a wind turbine, as well as the loan agreement granted to finance this acquisition.

 The Court of Cassation dismissed both appeals.
-The Court, in support of its first judgment, held that the Court of Appeal had noted that the credit offer was assigned to the main contract and had been informed by the seller, and that the lender had returned the borrowed funds in the hands of the latter, which characterized the existence of conventional indivisibility between the sale and loan contracts within the meaning of Article 1218 of the Civil Code.
-In the second judgment, the Court considers that the trial judges highlighted the indivisibility of the disputed contracts by stating, on the one hand, that the credit agreement was ancillary to the contract of sale to which it was subordinated, and on the other hand, that the borrower had attested to the performance of the main contract in order to obtain the release of the funds by the lender, who had made them available to the seller.
-Consequently, the resolution of the main contract entailed the annihilation of the ancillary contract.
+In its first ruling, the Court held that the Court of Appeal had found that the credit offer was linked to the main contract and had been completed by the seller, and that the lender had released the borrowed funds to the seller, thus establishing the existence of a contractual indivisibility between the sales and loan contracts within the meaning of Article 1218 of the Civil Code.
+In the second ruling, the Court considered that the lower court judges had demonstrated the indivisibility of the disputed contracts by stating, firstly, that the credit agreement was ancillary to the sales contract to which it was subordinate, and secondly, that the borrower had certified the performance of the main contract in order to obtain the release of the funds from the lender, who had made these funds available to the seller.
+Consequently, the termination of the main contract entailed the nullification of the ancillary contract.

-Conditions of participation in decisions in a real estate civil society
+Conditions for participation in decisions within a real estate civil company

-The Court of Cassation recalls that under the terms of article 1844 of the civil code, only the partners have the right to participate in the collective decisions of the company.
-Thus, the Court confirms the appeal judgment pronouncing the nullity of a general meeting in which the heirs of a deceased partner took part and during which they participated in the appointment of the manager when they could not claim neither approval nor the status of associate.
+The Court of Cassation reiterates that, according to Article 1844 of the Civil Code, only shareholders have the right to participate in the collective decisions of the company.
+Thus, the Court upholds the appeal court's ruling that declared null and void a general meeting attended by the heirs of a deceased shareholder, during which they participated in the appointment of the manager, even though they could not claim either approval or shareholder status.

 Abuse of majority

-The minority shareholder of an SCI sued the majority shareholder to have several decisions taken by the general meeting declared null and void.
-Indeed, this SCI, initially set up to acquire and operate a building, had sold two-thirds of its shares to a company.
-Then, following this new distribution of shares, a capital increase had been voted and fully subscribed by the majority shareholder, the corporate purpose had been modified and all of the results of two financial years had been allocated to reserves.
+A minority shareholder in a French real estate company (SCI) sued the majority shareholder to have several decisions made by the general meeting declared null and void.
+This SCI, initially formed to acquire and operate a building, had sold two-thirds of its shares to another company.
+Following this new share distribution, a capital increase was voted on and fully subscribed by the majority shareholder, the company's purpose was amended, and all profits from two fiscal years were allocated to reserves.

-The Court of Appeal having concluded that the statutory rules of reinforced majority required for the modification of the statutes had been disregarded, it sanctioned these irregularities by nullity.
+The Court of Appeal having concluded that the statutory rules of reinforced majority required for the amendment of the statutes had been disregarded, it sanctioned these irregularities by nullity.

-The decision of the judges on the merits is confirmed by the Court of Cassation on the grounds that the principle of unanimity, unless otherwise stipulated, to modify the statutes, laid down by article 1836 of the civil code, falls under the mandatory provisions of the title referred to in the article 1844-10 of the same code.
+The lower court judges' decision is upheld by the Court of Cassation on the grounds that the principle of unanimity, unless otherwise stipulated, for amending the articles of association, as set out in Article 1836 of the Civil Code, falls under the mandatory provisions of the title referred to in Article 1844-10 of the same Code.